Real Estate Glossary: Homebuying 101

 Assignment of Rents Clause:

 Denotes the terms and timelines of payments.
-In the event an owner stops making mortgage payments the lender is protected.
+In the event an owner stops making mortgage payments on their loan amount, the lender is protected.

 A person who is licensed as a broker or real estate salesperson.